nimysan/amazon-bedrock-zendesk-app/README.md

 *Use of this software is subject to important terms and conditions as set forth in the License file*

-# React App Scaffold
+# Zendesk ZDF app integrated with Amazon Bedrock

 ## Description
-This repo contains a scaffold to help developers build [apps for Zendesk products](https://developer.zendesk.com/apps/docs/apps-v2/getting_started).
+This repo help to build auto ai suggest for ticket reply by Amazon Bedrock. [apps for Zendesk products](https://developer.zendesk.com/apps/docs/apps-v2/getting_started).

 ## Getting Started